Arthurdm04/GMS/README.md

 ---

-## 📷 Prévia
-(Sugestão: coloca um print bonito do site aqui, tipo da home)
----

 ## 👨‍💻 Autor
-Desenvolvido por [Arthur Dias Moresco] durante a reformulação do site do Grupo GMS 🚜
+Desenvolvido por Arthur Dias Moresco durante a reformulação do site do Grupo GMS 🚜